 Did you have a cup of coffee yesterday?
 If you’re an American over the age of 18, then the answer is probably ‘yes.’
 That’s because 54% of adults drink coffee every day in this country .
 This is completely understandable: it’s delicious, it wakes us up, and we’re totally addicted.

 Here’s another question: did you use a paper cup yesterday?
 If you visited a coffee shop, then the answer is overwhelmingly a probable ‘yes.’
 That’s because 98% of drinks served at coffee shops are served in single-use disposable cups.
 Full disclosure: that’s the percentage of drinks that Starbucks serves in disposable cups.

 Sure, your local coffee shop might have a higher reusable rate (percentage of drinks served in reusable cups) than Starbucks (1.8%), but in my experience as Chief Environmental Optimist of Kill the Cup, rarely do I find a café that eclipses the 5% mark.

-Let’s review the numbers one more time: More than half of people drink coffee every day, and less than 1 in 50 carries a reusable cup.
+Let’s review the numbers again: More than half of people drink coffee daily, and fewer than 1 in 50 carry a reusable cup.
 That’s pretty depressing.

-In total, 158 million paper cups get used every single day.
+In total, 158 million paper cups are used every single day.
 That seems pretty inefficient.
 With coffee consumption expected to increase by 25% over the next five years, it is imperative that we reduce our reliance on single-use disposables .

 That’s what we’re working on at Kill the Cup.

 Our goal is to develop a network of cafés and coffee drinkers who support the reusable movement.
 We want to reduce waste from paper cups, engage coffee drinkers in a fun way, and improve the performance of participating coffee shops.